TMEP / Processing Documents and Fees

 Effective November 2, 2003, a series of serial numbers preceded by the series code “79” is used for requests for extension of protection of international registrations to the United States under §66(a) of the Trademark Act.

-The public may also view and print images of the contents of trademark application and registration records through the Trademark Status and Document Retrieval (“TSDR”) portal on the USPTO website athttp://tsdr.uspto.gov/.
-Electronic images of Trademark Trial and Appeal Board proceeding records are also available on the USPTO website athttp://ttabvue.uspto.gov/ttabvue/.
-TSDR and TTABVUE are available 24 hours a day, seven days a week, free of charge.
+The public may view and print images of the contents of trademark application and registration records through the Trademark Status and Document Retrieval (TSDR) portal on the USPTO website at https://tsdr.uspto.gov/ .
+Electronic images of Trademark Trial and Appeal Board proceeding records are also available using the TTABVUE system on the USPTO website at http://ttabvue.uspto.gov/ttabvue/ .
+TSDR and TTABVUE are generally available 24 hours a day, seven days a week, free of charge.

-Effective April 12, 2004, the USPTO no longer creates paper file copies of certain trademark-related documents that are submitted to the USPTO in electronic format.
+Effective April 12, 2004, the USPTO stopped generating paper file copies of trademark-related documents that are submitted to the USPTO in electronic format.
 Furthermore, the USPTO does not generate paper copies of certain trademark documents that the USPTO creates, except for copies that are sent to recipients by mail.
 See New USPTO Policies Regarding (1) Generation of Paper Copies of Trademark-Related Documents and (2) Public Access to Existing Paper Copies of Trademark-Related Documents (TMOG Apr.
-6, 2004), athttp://www.uspto.gov/web/offices/com/sol/og/2004/week14/pattmcp.htm.
+6, 2004) at https://www.uspto.gov/web/offices/com/sol/og/2004/week14/pattmcp.htm .

-If the USPTO either entered the correspondence address of record incorrectly or failed to enter a properly authorized request to change the correspondence address filed before the date on which the action or notice was issued, the USPTO may reissue the Office action or notice with a new response period if the applicant or registrant notifies the USPTO prior to the expiration of any deadline for response.
+USPTO error.
+If the USPTO issued correspondence to the wrong address (e.g., if the USPTO entered the correspondence address of record incorrectly or did not enter a proper previously filed request to change the correspondence address), the USPTO may reissue the Office action or notice with a new response period if the applicant notifies the USPTO prior to the expiration of any deadline for response.
+If there is no time remaining in the response period, the applicant may request reinstatement.
+See TMEP §1712 .

 37 C.F.R.
 Documents not returnable.